|297 Martha Van Rensselaer Hall|

 |Current Professional Activities:|

-Sassler is involved with the Cornell Population Center (CPC), and is Director of Undergraduate Studies for the Demography Minor at Cornell, and Co-Director of the Development Core of CPC.
+Sassler is involved with the Cornell Population Center (CPC), and is Director of Undergraduate Studies for the Demography Minor at Cornell.
 She is an active member of the Population Association of America (PAA), the American Sociological Association (ASA), and the Eastern Sociological Society (ESS).
-She is currently a Council Member for the ASA's Sociology of the Family section (2013-2016), and served as the Chair of the Nominations Committee of the Family Section of the ASA (2015) and of the Population Section of the ASA (2013).
+She has served as a Council Member for the ASA's Sociology of the Family section (2013-2016), and chaired the Nominations Committee of the Family Section of the ASA (2015) and of the Population Section of the ASA (2013).
 From 2007-2010 she served on the Executive Committee of the ESS; during that time, she chaired the Candace Rogers Student Paper award (2010), and chaired the Mirra Komarovsky Book Award (2009) for the ESS.
 She also regularly organizes sessions for the PAA and ASA meetings, has served on the Student Award Committee for the Population Section of the ASA, and has participated on the PAA program committee.

-Dr. Sassler is currently on the Editorial Board for several journals, including Demography, Journal of Marriage and Family, and Demographic Research.
+Dr. Sassler currently serves as a Deputy Editor for the Journal of Marriage and Family.
+She is also on the Editorial Board for several journals, including Demography, Journal of Marriage and Family, and Demographic Research.

 Sassler is a founding member of the Work and Family Researchers Network.
 She also was a team member of the Institute for Social Sciences Project on Immigration, titled "Settlement, Integration, and Membership" (2010-2013).
 During the Spring of 2013 she was a visiting fellow at the Netherlands Interdisciplinary Demographic Institute (NIDI) in The Hague.